NuGet/NuGetGallery/src/GalleryTools/Readme.md

 Usage:
 1. To collect repository metadata:
     a.
 Configure app.config with DB information and service index url
     b.
-Run this tool with: GalleryTools.exe -c
-This will create a file repositoryMetadata.txt with all collected data.
+Run this tool with: GalleryTools.exe fillrepodata -c This will create a file repositoryMetadata.txt with all collected data.
 You can stop the job anytime and restart. cursor.txt contains current position.

 2. To update DB:
     a.
-Run GalleryTools.exe -u
+Run GalleryTools.exe fillrepodata -u
 This will update DB from file repositoryMetadata.txt.
 You can stop the job anytime and restart.